DerwenAI/pytextrank/README.md

   - include the unit tests
   - add extractive summarization to the pipeline component
+  - reintroduce lemma-based stopwords
   - load 2.0.0rc1 to PyPi
   - update the wiki for version 2.x
   - PR to propose adding PyTR to spaCy Universe
   - build a conda package
   - show examples of `spacy-wordnet` to enrich the lemma graph
   - leverage `neuralcoref` to enrich the lemma graph
-  - generate a phrase graph, with entity linking to DBpedia
+  - generate a phrase graph, with entity linking to DBpedia, etc.
-  - fix Sphinx errors, to generate docs
+  - fix Sphinx errors, generate docs

 ## Kudos